smiles2424/oraMessaging/README.md

 3. Run `gradle bootRun`
 4. localhost:8080 will be listening for requests

+I set up a user created on application start for testing.
+U: samuel
+P: thelastpasswordyouwouldguess

 You're good to go!

 Thank you for the opprotunity